Saved Results

 Can this calculator replace a DPYD laboratory report?

-No. It requires a validated DPYD genotype or activity score from a clinical laboratory.
-Use the laboratory phenotype and local pharmacogenomics guidance when they differ.
+No. It interprets a score from a validated clinical laboratory.
+Use the laboratory phenotype and seek pharmacogenomics review for uncertain variants, phase ambiguity, or discordant results.

 Does a normal DPYD activity score eliminate fluoropyrimidine toxicity risk?

-No. A normal score lowers concern for known DPYD-mediated risk but does not eliminate toxicity risk from other genetic, renal, hepatic, drug-interaction, regimen, or patient-specific factors.
+No. A normal score does not exclude risk from untested variants, other genetic factors, organ dysfunction, interactions, regimen, or patient-specific factors.

 Evidence-based oncology decision support.
 Verify with clinical guidelines.